Niraj-Amatya/Unscramble-The-Scramble/documentation/software-develeopment-plan.md

 ### **Identify the problem it will solve and explain why you are developing it**
 Learning vocabulary may not be the most exciting thing kids like to do at school or at home.
 It is not only challenging for kids to learn and remember words but can be very frustrating for parents and teachers as well.

-But by using interesting and fun ways to teach vocabulary words, educators and parent can increase kids interest and help with both memorization and retention.
+ By using interesting and fun ways to teach vocabulary words,educators and parent can increase kids interest and help with both memorization and retention.

 This is where my game can be helpful, as learning word can be easy and fun when it’s a game.
 This game makes learning words easy and challenging at the same time.
 By trying to rearrange the shuffled word in order, kids will develop a better understanding of words and will have in their memory for longer time than the tradition way of memorizing it.